Alternative Transit for Communities Losing Service in the Proposed Bus Network Redesign

 - Lauderdale and Montrose

 For neighbourhoods that are losing service or will have excessive walking distances, ETS is committed to finding alternative transit solutions for them.
-In January 2019, City Council requested that ETS also look at providing this service to neighbourhoods that do not currently have transit service.
+In January 2019, City Council requested that ETS explore providing this type of service to neighbourhoods that do not currently have regular transit.
 The Council request includes reviewing community routes to better serve areas of the city with many seniors' housing complexes.